-- First of all, this delicate, yet gorgeous plant is known as the Gibraltar Campion.
-Further, the marvelous flower has a true story to tell.
-That’s because, among other things, its one of the rarest of all known plants.
+- This delicate yet gorgeous plant remains best known as the Gibraltar Campion.
+The marvelous flower also has a true story to tell.
+That’s true since, among other things, this stunning work of Nature currently ranks as one of the rarest of all known plants.

 Gibraltar Campion Physical Description

-Most notably, the gorgeous Gibraltar Campion classifies as a woody-based perennial plant.
-This occurs due to its genetic structure, despite the fact that the marvelous species strongly resembles a small flower.
+The Gibraltar Campion classifies as a woody-based perennial plant.
+This occurs due to its genetic structure, which may surprise some amateur researchers.
+Yet, the flower holds this status despite the fact that the marvelous species strongly resembles a small flower.

-Also, its beautiful small, two-lobed flowers commonly present a variety of colors to dazzle the eye.
-These range from a very pale pink to a pale violet, so the effect can be quite striking to observers.
+The small, two-lobed flowers of the Gibraltar Campion also merit appreciation.
+These commonly present a variety of colors to dazzle the eye.
+These delicate blooms range from a very pale pink to a pale violet in color.
+As a result, the effect can be quite striking.

 - Kingdom: Plantae

 - Order: Caryophyllales

 Gibraltar Campion Distribution, Habitat, and Ecology

 Clearly, the common name of the Gibraltar Campion tells one where to find it.
 This delicate little beauty lives in only one highly restricted location in the world.
 That extremely limited range consists of only Gibraltar Rock, located in the United Kingdom, in Europe.